fengyuanchen/compressorjs/README.md

 - Type: `number`
 - Default: `undefined`

 The width of the output image.
-If not specified, the natural width of the original image will be used.
+If not specified, the natural width of the original image will be used, or if the `height` option is set, the width will be computed automatically by the natural aspect ratio.

 ### height

 - Type: `number`
 - Default: `undefined`

 The height of the output image.
-If not specified, the natural height of the original image will be used.
+If not specified, the natural height of the original image will be used, or if the `width` option is set, the height will be computed automatically by the natural aspect ratio.

+**Note:** In order to keep the same aspect ratio to the original image, if the `width` option is set, will use it compute the height automatically, which means the `height` option will be ignored.

 ### quality